 There are several ways to report a crime:

-Information can be reported anonymously via the independent charity Crimestoppers on 0800 555 111.
-Reporting can also be made by contacting GMP online or 101.
-In an emergency, always dial 999.
+Information can be reported anonymously via the independent charity Crimestoppers on 0800 555 111, by contacting GMP via 101 or emailing the county lines team.
+In an emergency, or if you are in danger, always dial 999.

 Further information and support

 Find out more about Programme Challenger.